regen-network/registry-server/README.md

 ## SHACL Graphs

-The `schema` folder contains [SHACL](https://www.w3.org/TR/shacl/) graphs for validating data (for example, project related data).
+The `schema` folder contains [SHACL](https://www.w3.org/TR/shacl/) graphs for validating data (for example, project related data), using [Turtle](https://www.w3.org/TR/turtle/) or [JSON-LD](https://json-ld.org/).
 Eventually, we could move them to their own repo if needed.

-Some of these graphs will be stored too in the PostGres database in a `schema` table for client-side validation (TBD regen-network/regen-registry/issues/405).
+Some of these graphs will be stored too in the PostGres database in a `schema` table (as JSON-LD using a `jsonb` column) for client-side validation (TBD regen-network/regen-registry/issues/405).